bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

      </attributes>
    </featureType>

-This request will perform the featuretype creation and add the new table:
+This request will perform the feature type creation and add the new table:

-.. note:: Each code block below contains a single command that may be wrapped over multiple lines.
+.. note:: Each code block below contains a single command that may be extended over multiple lines.

 .. code-block:: console